 From 2016 to 2026, healthcare jobs will grow by 18%, as projected by the Bureau of Labor Statistics.
 It’s a much faster rate compared to the average for all other occupations.
 Some of the fastest-growing medical professions are nurse practitioner, dental hygienist, home health aide, and physical therapist assistant.

 As a healthcare worker, this means more career opportunities for you.
-The explosive growth of healthcare jobs also means you’ll find employment more easily compared to jobseekers in other industries.
+The explosive growth of healthcare jobs also means you’ll find employment more quickly than jobseekers in other industries.

-The chances of medical professionals remaining employed is also much greater than other fields.
-This is largely due to an aging population’s and advances in medicine.
-In the US alone, the growth of the aging population is increasing at an extraordinary rate.
-This boosts demand for medical workers across the board.
+The chances of medical professionals remaining employed are also much greater than in other fields.
+This is largely due to an aging population and advances in medicine.
+In the US alone, the aging population is growing at an extraordinary rate, boosting demand for medical workers across the board.

-The Affordable Care Act’s passage and implementation in the US also increased the demand for medical professionals.
-This health reform legislation provides medical insurance to millions more American citizens, which has not only revolutionized access to care, but created additional jobs for healthcare professionals.
+The passage and implementation of the Affordable Care Act in the US also increased the demand for medical professionals.
+This health reform legislation provides medical insurance to millions more American citizens, revolutionizing access to care and creating additional jobs for healthcare professionals

 5 Pathways in the Healthcare Profession